The Late Show Band: History

+Previous Late Show band

+From 1993 to 2015, the band formerly known as Paul Shaffer and the World's Most Dangerous Band served as the Late Show's house band under host David Letterman.
+During Letterman's tenure as host, the band used the name "CBS Orchestra."

+Stay Human

 Jon Batiste met fellow musicians Joe Saylor and Phil Kuehn in 2004 while attending The Juilliard School.
 Batiste began performing in New York City in 2005 with Saylor and Kuehn as a trio with Kuehn on bass and Saylor on drums.
 They were joined by two more musicians: Eddie Barbash on alto saxophone and Ibanda Ruhumbika on tuba.
 They then became known as Stay Human.
 In 2013, they released their first full-length album, Social Music, through Razor & Tie along with the single "Express Yourself," co-written and produced with Austin Bis.

 On June 4, 2015, Stephen Colbert announced on his YouTube channel that Stay Human and its bandleader would be the house band for The Late Show with Stephen Colbert.
 Batiste and Stay Human's "stirring" 2014 performance of "Express Yourself" on Colbert's previous TV show, The Colbert Report, was the basis for Colbert's decision to name Batiste as bandleader on The Late Show.
 At this time Batiste also invited multi-instrumentalist Louis Cato to join the band.

 In February 2016, the band released an album entitled The Late Show EP.

-On April 22, 2017, Batiste and Stay Human played for the March for Science rally at the Washington Monument in Washington D.C.
+On April 22, 2017, Batiste and Stay Human played for the March for Science rally at the Washington Monument in Washington, D.C.
 In the mission statement for the March for Science it states, "The March for Science champions robustly funded and publicly communicated science as a pillar of human freedom and prosperity."

 During the COVID-19 pandemic in 2020–2021, the band was introduced as "Jon Batiste and Stay Home-in", as they recorded their musical segments from home.

 On August 12, 2022, Stephen Colbert announced that Jon Batiste was leaving The Late Show to focus on his solo career.
 The band was renamed The Late Show Band, with Cato promoted to band leader.
 The change took effect on September 6.